STANDARDS FOR ACADEMIC INTEGRITY

 The grievance process provides students with a mechanism to request review of decisions and actions within the School of Nursing other than grade appeals or allegations of plagiarism, discrimination, or harassment.
 The School of Nursing encourages the prompt resolution of student concerns.
 Students are encouraged to discuss specific concerns, beginning with the person most directly involved with the issue of concern.
 Many disputes may be resolved following a thorough discussion of the issues by the parties involved.
 Course related problems should be first addressed by speaking directly with the involved faculty member.
 If the matter is not able to be resolved with the initial conversation, and if the student desires to make a formal statement of grievance, the student will initiate a formal grievance according to the following procedure:

-- Initiate the Due Process form (Appendix D), beginning with a written narrative identifying the issue of concern and including documentation of the initial conversation with the School of Nursing faculty or staff member involved with the grievance.
+- Initiate the Statement of Grievance Form , beginning with a written narrative identifying the issue of concern and including documentation of the initial conversation with the School of Nursing faculty or staff member involved with the grievance.

 - If unresolved in step 1, continue to discuss the issue of concern with the Course Coordinator (pre-licensure program), Level Coordinator (pre- licensure program), and/or Program Coordinator (FNP program only).
 If this individual is different from the person referenced in step 1.
-Such consultations will be documented on the Due Process form and with additional narrative documentation as is necessary.
+Such consultations will be documented on the Statement of Grievance form and with additional narrative documentation as is necessary.

 - If unresolved in step 2, continue to discuss the issue of concern with the appropriate Academic Program Director.